 All the ThinOS configurations-VDI configuration, network configuration, and so on-are saved automatically in sleep mode.
-If you are signed in to a broker agent, all the windows are closed automatically and signed off when entering sleep mode.
-If you are not signed on to a broker agent, the windows are not closed when entering sleep mode.
+If you are signed on to broker agent, all the windows are closed automatically and signed off when entering sleep mode.
+If you are not signed on to broker agent, the windows are not closed when entering sleep mode.